ocattau/ocattau.github.io./_posts/2022-08-20-moleculardelivery.md

 ### 48 hours post fertilization (August 20th)
--All densities have swimming larvae, no obvious deformities on average -I would use a density of ~25,000 to allow for easy viewing under the scope, 5,000 was not dense enough for counts
+- All densities have swimming larvae, no obvious deformities on average
+- I would use a density of ~25,000 to allow for easy viewing under the scope, 5,000 was not dense enough for counts
 |Group #|Regular|Fluorescence|
 |---|---|---|
 |Group A|![](https://raw.githubusercontent.com/ocattau/ocattau.github.io/master/assets/control_regular_20k.jpg)|![](https://raw.githubusercontent.com/ocattau/ocattau.github.io/master/assets/control_20k_green.jpg)|